hbctraining/bioinformatics_online/notes/Greg_Wilson-RStudio_03192020.md

 * Really hard to teach to empty chairs

-	* don't do this?
-	* have some folks turn on their video, invite about 6 people, ask questions and look to them for answers
+	* have some folks turn on their video, invite about 6 people and look to them for answers/nods during class
 	* change the group of 6 for the next session
-	* Give people a way to opt out
+	* remember not everyone will want to have their video on
-	* tell then it is being recorded (if recording)
+	* [add on from me] tell then it is being recorded (if recording)

 * Give a tour at the start, i.e. how to use the tools

 	* generate instructions when logged in as a user (non-host)
+	* Over the class period, introduce new technologies, e.g. Zoom first, then later google doc, poll everywhere?

 * Direct traffic, a lot of verbal cues